-Hey beauty lovers!
 Are you looking to get some life back into your hair?
-Look no further than this review.
+You’ve come to the right place.
+Look no further than Philip Kingsley Elasticizer Hair Treatment.

 My Experience with the Elasticizer

 Before I start with my experience, let me explain my hair.
 I have really thick, coarse and curly hair.
 Hairdressers always comment on how much hair I have.

 Over the years I have used A LOT of heating products on my hair, from blow dryers to straighteners and curlers.
 None of these has a good effect on my hair.
 My hair had been left coarser than ever and with plenty of split ends.

 As you can imagine, this left me very miserable:( I have been through countless products and shampoos that all promise to fix my hair.
 I can’t say they were all bad, some were actually pretty good.

 However, the Elasticizer won them all hands down!